What Triggers a Permanent Establishment for Tax

 Misconception: Pillar One / Amount A has replaced traditional PE rules for digital companies.

-Reality: As of March 2026, the Multilateral Convention to implement Amount A has not been ratified by sufficient countries.
+Reality: As of May 2026, the Multilateral Convention to implement Amount A has not even opened for signature, let alone been ratified - entry into force requires 30+ jurisdictions covering 60%+ of in-scope parent entities, and US ratification (a two-thirds Senate vote) is widely viewed as unlikely.
 Traditional PE rules remain the primary framework, supplemented by unilateral DSTs in 18+ countries.
-Amount A applies only to groups exceeding EUR 20B revenue and 10% profit margins. [src5]
+Amount A applies only to groups exceeding EUR 20B revenue and 10% profit margins. [src5, src7]

 | Rule/Framework | Key Difference | When to Use |